 Tumors, cysts, abscesses, and benign (non-cancerous) growths can put pressure on the brain, spinal cord, or any part of the legs and feet.
 This pressure can restrict blood flow to the legs and feet, causing numbness.

-Fibromyalgia is a chronic or long-lasting condition that causes widespread body pain, aching, and tenderness.
+Fibromyalgia is a chronic condition that causes widespread body pain, aching, and tenderness.
 Some people with fibromyalgia also experience numbness and tingling in the hands and feet.

 - chronic exhaustion